Green-Solutions-Software/Public/HowTo.md

 Process.Start(pdf);
 ```

-## Send order
+## Ship order

-This example shows how to mark the order status of a partial order as shipped.
+This example shows how to update the order status of a partial order as shipped.

 ```csharp
 var transaction = order.Transactions.First();